SunlayGGX/Storm/README.md

 - **constraintColor (RGBAcolor, facultative)**: Specify the color of the line when visualizing the constraint.
 Default is { r=1.0, g=0.1, b=0.1, a=0.8 }.
 - **forceThickness (float, facultative)**: Specify the thickness of the line when visualizing the selected particle force.
 It should be a positive non-zero value.
 Default is "General.particleRadius / 3.0".
 - **forceColor (RGBAcolor, facultative)**: Specify the color of the line when visualizing the selected particle force.
 Default is { r=0.0, g=1.0, b=1.0, a=0.8 }.

+#### Record
+- **recordFps (float, semi-facultative)**: This is the record fps.
+It becomes mandatory if the Simulator is started in Record mode.
+- **recordFile (string, facultative, accept macros)**: Specify the path the recording will be.
+This path will be used in case it wasn't set from the command line.

 #### Fluid